Yvanne/youtube-chrome-extension/README.md

 # youtube-chrome-extension
-a basic chrome extension that counts my total channel views and number of subscribers.
+a chrome extension that counts my total channel views and number of subscribers.